hanishkvc/prgs-docs-spreadsheetkvc/README.md

 [DONE] Show overflowing content of cells beyond what is currently visible, by maintaining a larger content viewport than the display viewport.

-Add a View only mode.
+[DONE] Add a View only mode.

+TOTHINK should I use help.csv in readonly mode as the buitin help and remove the helpdlgs???

 ## History